moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/integrate_api/index.md

 Before diving into the detailed steps, let’s cover some key concepts that will help you grasp the essentials:

-- **Data API:** An interface that allows applications to programmatically access and manipulate data stored in a database or data product, enabling seamless integration and interaction.
+- **Data API:** An interface that allows applications to programmatically access and manipulate data stored in a database or Data Product, enabling seamless integration and interaction.

 ## What do you need to get started?